jt-zhang/CardinalityEstimationTestbed/README.md

 `python get_result.py`

 ## Experiment of overall
+### Real Datasets download
+Download the [IMDB](http://homepages.cwi.nl/~boncz/job/imdb.tgz) data tables to: `../train-test-data/imdbdataset-str/`\
+Download the [forest, power](http://archive.ics.uci.edu/) data tables to: `../train-test-data/forest_&_power-data/`\
+Begin by doing a simple job on the table, removing some unused columns.
+For Forest We use ﬁrst 10 numeric attributes; For Power We used the 7 numeric attributes after the ﬁrst two attributes (date and time).
 ### Imdb
 - First, the strings in the data tables should be converted to numbers.\
 `cd CardinalityEstimationTestbed\Overall\imdb`\